Ill-u/COMBOFormat/README.md

 - Check SMTP server details for popular email providers

-- Perform DNS resolving for other domains & Ports
+- Perform DNS resolving for other domains & ports

 - Multithreaded execution for faster scanning